-- Influenza activity is low in California but is likely to increase in the coming months. - Now is the time to get your flu shot; everyone over the age of 6 months needs a flu shot. - Respiratory syncytial virus (RSV) activity is unusually high for this time of year. - Prophylactic palivizumab can prevent serious RSV illness in high risk-infants.
+- Influenza activity remains low in California but is beginning to increase. - Now is the time to get your flu shot; everyone over the age of 6 months needs a flu shot. - Respiratory syncytial virus (RSV) activity is unusually high for this time of year. - Prophylactic palivizumab can prevent serious RSV illness in high risk-infants.